ahsanu123/solder-reflow/README.md

 - looks ESP32 IDF adc getting more stable if `frequency` increased, try to use 20Khz but its not stable, but use 1Mhz its more stable 14 september 2024 at 21:00
 - ✔️ LVGL worked but task semaphore block update of LVGL (still investigate), 05 oktober 2024 at 10:13
 - ✔️ now LVGL with Button input worked!! 😃, need learn more how to map LVGL key to input button, 05 oktober 2024 at 13:23
+- ✔️ sampling data from heater and plot it, 30 oktober 2024 at 2015

 <details>